RATISH2004/Mini_practice_projects/README.md

 These transparent and unmodified notebooks serve as a testament to my dedication and curiosity in the field.
 They capture the essence of my exploration and the challenges I faced along the way.

 ## Dive In and Explore!
-Feel free to check them out!
-I hope you find inspiration in my journey, and perhaps even spark your own curiosity in the world of data science.
-Let’s learn and grow together!